docker/docs/engine/admin/puppet.md

     $ docker pull ubuntu

-Note that it will only be downloaded if an image of that name does not already exist.
+It is only downloaded if an image of that name does not already exist.
 This is downloading a large binary so on first run can take a while.
 For that reason this define turns off the default 5 minute timeout for the exec type.
 Note that you can also remove images you no